xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 <p align="justify">Next, we'll create graphs utilizing InfluxDB data on Grafana.</p>

 <p align="justify">To access the Grafana dashboard, enter 'http://10.30.111.165:3000/' into your browser's URL field.
 Keep in mind that this IP address corresponds to the server running Grafana, followed by the relevant port number.
-Your configuration might have a different address and port.</p>
+Your setup might have a different address and port.</p>

 ![login.png]({{site.baseurl}}/images/login.png)